nived1967/VariableCSS/README.md

 # VariableCSS
-Varying the CSS(spacing ,blur and base color).
+Varying the CSS(spacing ,blur and base color) using adjustable bars.